QuarkChain/pm/L2/hardfork_devnet_test.md

       + https://github.com/QuarkChain/superchain-registry.git
       ```
     - Update commit hash in `superchain-registry-commit.txt` to match the latest commit on the devnet branch.
+  - Run `sync-superchain.sh` to generate the new `superchain-configs.zip`
   - Rebuild binaries:
     - For op-geth:
       ```bash